Time2Rage/OOAD_GroupProject_6A/README.md

 ## Roles and Usecases
 Roles

-1. Worker
+1. tempsys.Worker
-2. Manager(of Temp Agency)
+2. tempsys.Manager(of Temp Agency)
 3. Company(looking for workforce)
 4. Admin (of Temp Agency)